FET-Jet Calculator 2.0

 Whether you’re working with SiC for the first time or an experienced designer seeking the best SiC device for your design, selecting the optimal device in the right power topology should be easy.
 This is why we built FET-Jet CalculatorTM.
 Version 2.0 now supports an even wider range of power applications and new 750V Gen 4 SiC FETs.
 It helps power designers evaluate UnitedSiC devices in a variety of circuit topologies and focus in on the most promising solutions to make design decisions quickly and confidently.

 - Easily evaluate the full range of UnitedSiC FETs and diodes

 - Supports CCM and BCM conduction modes

-- Provides instant results to facilitate fundamental design decisions including:
+- Provides results to facilitate fundamental design decisions including:

 - Junction temperature